 Fort King is a former U.S. army frontier fort located in Ocala.
 The fort was built in 1827 and is a notable symbol of the Seminole War.

-There are several programmes and events at the Fort King National Historic Landmark where you can learn more about significant happenings of the past.
+There are several programs and events at the Fort King National Historic Landmark where you can learn more about significant happenings of the past.
 Additionally, you can stroll down the walking trails and explore the scenic heritage garden.

 31. Fort Zachary Taylor Historic State Park